OCA/sale-reporting/product_sold_by_delivery_week/readme/USAGE.rst

-Once configured, you can view the hints as an optional column in sale order lines or in the tree of the products.
+Once configured, hints will apperar as an optional column in sale order lines or in products tree.

-In the general products view, the general sales info is shown while in the sale lines field we can see the field in context filtering only the partner sales.
+In the general products view, general sales info is shown.
+Meanwhile, in the sale lines field we can see this field in context by simply filtering partner sales.

-Only salesmen can access to this information.
+Only salespeople can access this information.